OniKrisNeptune/meowscript/README.md

+# I gave up.
+I might try again with more knowledge at some point.

 # meowscript, an esolang designed for catboys/catgirls/nyanbinaries

 it is currently paused until end of may as i am busy with school